OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 costly than the computation itself.
 This is because it's difficult for a compler to determine when (or if) the data will be needed in the future, so it must be cautious and ensure that the data will be copied in case it's needed.
-To improve upon this, we'll explot the *data locality* of the application.
+To improve upon this, we'll exploit the *data locality* of the application.
 Data locality means that data used in device or host memory should remain local to that memory for as long as it's needed.
 This idea is sometimes referred to as optimizing data reuse or optimizing away unnecessary data copies between the